dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iObj: object
 		iFaceIndex: index to get color for face or 0 to get color for object
 		iAttribute: string, attribute name from FreeCAD.Material structure, e.g.:
-			* "color" - to get color from DiffuseColor attribute
+			* "color": to get color from DiffuseColor attribute
-			* "trans" - to get color from Transparency attribute
+			* "trans": to get color from Transparency attribute
-			* "AmbientColor" - to get color from AmbientColor attribute
+			* "DiffuseColor": to get color from DiffuseColor attribute
-			* "DiffuseColor" - to get color from DiffuseColor attribute
+			* "AmbientColor": to get color from AmbientColor attribute
-			* "EmissiveColor" - to get color from EmissiveColor attribute
+			* "SpecularColor": to get color from SpecularColor attribute
-			* "Shininess" - to get color from Shininess attribute
+			* "EmissiveColor": to get color from EmissiveColor attribute
-			* "SpecularColor" - to get color from SpecularColor attribute
+			* "Shininess": to get color from Shininess attribute
-			* "Transparency" - to get color from Transparency attribute
+			* "Transparency": to get color from Transparency attribute iType (optional): string to describe the color type
+			* "kernel" (default): return tuple with floats
+			* "RGBA": return RGBA array with integers [ r, g, b, a ]

 ##### Usage:

-		color = MagicPanels.getColor(o, 0, "color") # to get object color
+		colorTuple = MagicPanels.getColor(o, 0, "color") # to get object color
-		color = MagicPanels.getColor(o, 5, "color") # to get face5 color
+		colorTuple = MagicPanels.getColor(o, 5, "color") # to get face5 color

+		[ r, g, b, a ] = MagicPanels.getColor(o, 0, "color", "RGBA") # to get object color
+		[ r, g, b, a ] = MagicPanels.getColor(o, 5, "color", "RGBA") # to get face5 color

 ##### Result:

+		Returns color in desired format or empty string.

 		For FreeCAD 0.21.2 returns color for object from .ViewObject.ShapeColor or color for face from .ViewObject.DiffuseColor.